filecoin-project/devgrants/open-grant-proposals/open-proposal-xdv.md

 And then we asked ourselves, **what if you could do a RSA Signature enabled blockchain**?
 We found out that there is actually one project, `NDID` blockchain from Thailand, which is developed with `Tendermint`.

-## Enter XDV: The need for custom tailor made blockchain
+## Enter XDV: The need for custom tailor made protocol

 Initially, Substrate was the top pick, but after much research about market conditions (right now is pretty difficult to find Rust engineers) and current team knowledge, we went with Cosmos SDK and Starport.
+By June 2021 we explored an initial IPLD Cosmos SDK PoC but after thinking about the infrastructure cost to deploy and operate a blockchain it was decided to keep using Tendermint/Cosmos but with a robust chain platform, for that `Secrets Network` fits most of the tech use cases and `supports WASM using CosmWasm and Rust`.

-Most of the APIs required to build XDV Protocol are in `Go`.
+Most of the APIs required to build XDV Protocol are in `Go` but also in `Rust`.
 A first protocol draft must contain the basic primitives, and further protocol versions must be able to build on previous work.

 Considering that signature is just one of the many use cases, and that disparate data sources and structures will be more common in the future, XDV Protocol `lingua franca` is based in `IPLD Schemas` from Protocol Labs.